CityTouring

 Munich

-City trip to Munich
+City break in Munich

 Germany